adithyaov/acyclic-graphs/README.md

 # Extending Alga - Acyclic Graphs

+### Monadic representation of Acyclic Graphs (implementation 2)
+This is a very simple yet effective implementation of acyclic graphs using Monads.

+3 important functions,

+`dag :: State DAG' -> DAG`

+`singleton :: State DAG' DAG'`

+`edgeTo :: [DAG'] -> State DAG' DAG'`

+How should you read `DAG' v [e1, e2] d`?

+One should read this as, this is a directed acyclic graph where the vertex identified by `v` has its edges to `e1` and `e2` in the acyclic graph defined in `d`.
+One can further go through `d` in the same way.

+We build the acyclic graph incrementally.

 ### Representation of Acyclic Graphs

 Please go through the [Alga paper](https://dl.acm.org/authorize?N46678) before proceeding as some of the terminology used is taken from the paper.